Data-assimilated model-informed reinforcement learning

-We propose a framework that transforms the POMPD into a MDP with data assimilation, that is, the data-assimilated model-informed RL (DA-MIRL).
+We propose a framework that transforms the POMDP into a MDP with data assimilation, that is, the data-assimilated model-informed RL (DA-MIRL).
 The framework, inspired from observer-based control, is depicted in Fig.~\ref{fig:methods_compare}b, consists of three key components: (i) a predictive model of the system's dynamics, (ii) sequential data assimilation for real-time state estimation, and (iii) reinforcement learning for discovering optimal control policies.
 This approach divides the problem of end-to-end training of observer and controller in RL into individual modules.
-We combine the ensemble Kalman filter (EnKF) as the state estimator~\citep{evensen2009DataAssimilationEnsemble} with an actor-critic model-free RL method, the Deep Deterministic Policy Gradient (DDPG).
+We combine the ensemble Kalman filter (EnKF) as the state estimator~\citep{evensen2009DataAssimilationEnsemble} with an actor-critic model-free RL method, the Deep Deterministic Policy Gradient (DDPG)~\citep{lillicrap2016ContinuousControlDeep}.
+Recent studies have explored integrating linear Kalman filters with RL for drone navigation~\citep{marino2024StaticObstaclesIntegrating} and learning a correction for the state estimates of the EnKF in unactuated systems using RL~\citep{hammoud2024DataAssimilationChaotic}.
+Our framework focuses on spatio-temporally chaotic systems.
 The EnKF employs a low-dimensional ensemble of model forecasts to approximate the state covariance, making it scalable to high-dimensional systems such as spatio-temporal chaos.
-To model the environment, we consider (i) a physics-based low-order model, and (ii) a fully data-driven method--specifically a control-aware echo state network, which is designed here as an efficient architecture that predicts the system's response to control inputs.
+To model the environment, we consider (i) a physics-based low-order model, and (ii) a fully data-driven method---specifically a control-aware echo state network, which is designed here as an efficient architecture that predicts the system's response to control inputs.
 The paper is structured as follows.
 In \S~\ref{sec:method}, we define the problem using the notation from RL literature and introduce the building blocks of the framework.
 In \S~\ref{sec:test_case}, we introduce the Kuramoto-Sivashinsky equation, which is a partial differential equation (PDE) that has spatio-temporal chaos, as the test case for the proposed framework (DA-MIRL).
 In \S~\ref{sec:results}, we demonstrate the proposed DA-MIRL framework against the model-free RL approach. \S~\ref{sec:conclusion} concludes the paper.